-The East Tennessee Campaign was a Union offensive that resulted in the the capture of Knoxville and the Cumberland Gap in September 1863.
+Major General Ambrose E. Burnside's East Tennessee Campaign was a Union offensive that resulted in the pacification of East Tennessee in 1863.

 On June 8, 1861, Tennessee became the last Southern state to secede from the Union.
 The decision, however, was far from unanimous.
 In the eastern part of the state, the referendum for secession lost by some 20,000 votes at the polls.
 Initiating an independent secessionist movement, citizens of East Tennessee petitioned the state legislature to form a new state that would remain in the Union.
 The governor responded by sending military personnel to Knoxville to enforce the statewide vote for secession from the Union.
 Despite attempts to coerce the population, most residents of East Tennessee and Knoxville remained pro-Union throughout the American Civil War.

 President Abraham Lincoln considered the liberation of East Tennessee to be of paramount importance.
 Beyond the moral and political duty to support the loyal citizens of that part of the Union, East Tennessee was strategically valuable.
 The main railway connecting the Confederate capital at Richmond, Virginia to Chattanooga, Tennessee and on to the Deep South ran through Knoxville.
 In addition, East Tennessee farmers produced large amounts of food supplies that could be used to sustain whichever side controlled the area.
 Despite its strategic importance and being high on the president's list of priorities, events in other theaters of the war delayed any major Union action in the area until the Army of the Ohio, commanded by Major General Ambrose Burnside, moved to occupy East Tennessee in the summer of 1863.